 The Best Singing Tutorials of 2018

-As we’re about to ring in the new year at the end of December 2018, I though it would be appropriate to share with you my personal favourite singing tutorials and free singing lessons of the year here at Bohemian Vocal Studio.
+As we’re now well into 2019, I though it would be appropriate to share with you my personal favourite singing tutorials and free singing lessons of the last year here at Bohemian Vocal Studio.
 With many new vocal tools and singing approaches have been released and shared throughout the year, it’s hard to pick just a few of the many great singing tips and vocal tutorials that we’ve shared, but we’ve done out best to whittle it down to just 10 of the best singing lessons of 2018.
 Lets recap the year and make sure there wasn’t a free singing lesson you missed along the way!

 #1 – Why is my voice so low?